• Skip to primary navigation

 While the full recipe is written below, this is the section to read if you’re wondering about ingredient substitutions or how these ingredients work in the recipe.

-Yogurt: It is best to use full-fat double cream yogurt to ensure a moist, tender sponge.
-Fat-free or low-fat yogurt will cause the sponge to be dry and dense.
-Use plain unflavoured yogurt for this recipe.
+• Yogurt: It is best to use full-fat double cream yogurt to ensure a soft, tender sponge.
+Fat-free or low-fat yogurt will create a dry and dense texture.
+Use plain unflavored yogurt for this recipe.

-White Chocolate Chips: You can either use white chocolate chips or just chop up a bar of white chocolate into chunks for this recipe.
-I prefer chunkier chocolate pieces in the cake and use a roughy chopped bar of chocolate.
-If you prefer uniform or smaller pieces then Chocolate chips are the better option for you.
+• White Chocolate Chips: You can use white chocolate chips or chop a bar of white chocolate into chunks.
+I prefer chunkier pieces and use roughly chopped chocolate, but if you prefer uniform or smaller pieces, chocolate chips are a better option.

-Flavourings: I used vanilla extract in this recipe, but you can use any other flavoring you prefer.
-Lemon, caramel or butterscotch are a few ideas if you word like to give it a try.
+• Flavorings: I used vanilla extract in this recipe, but you can use other flavorings like lemon, caramel, or butterscotch if you'd like to try something different.

 This decadent white Chocolate cake is irresistibly delicious.
 Filled with white chocolate chips or Chunks and topped with silky white buttercream, it makes an elegant and beautiful bake for any occasion.